RESULTS responds to White House proposals that threaten low-income families

 See below for a list of the comment letters RESULTS has submitted to protect anti-poverty programs and their participants (click on the bold titles below to see RESULTS’ comments).

 - Limiting SNAP (formerly food stamps) for adults without children in the home.
 Right now, these “ABAWDs” (able-bodied adults without dependents) must consistently work at least 20 hours per week or have their SNAP benefits limited to three months out of every three years.
 However, states can request waivers from the work requirement in times of economic distress and high unemployment.
-The new rule would restrict states’ ability to get those waivers – despite the overwhelming passage of a bipartisan Farm Bill that rejected this policy.
-If implemented, FRAC estimates that 755,000 SNAP recipients could see the benefits cut.
+Despite broad public pushback, on December 4, 2019, the Trump Administration announced it was moving forward with a new rule to cut SNAP that would restrict states’ ability to get those waivers – despite the overwhelming passage of a bipartisan Farm Bill that rejected this policy.
+The rule could mean 688,000 people could lose SNAP benefits and is scheduled to start in April 2020, but is expected to be challenged in court.

 - Changes to SNAP Categorical Eligibility provisions after the roll out of a new proposed rule from the Trump Administration.
 The rule change is projected to take away Supplemental Nutrition Assistance Program (SNAP or food stamps) benefits from more than 3 million people, according the U.S. Department of Agriculture.
 This rule removes the broad-based categorical eligibility, which allows people to qualify for SNAP if they have applied for other anti-poverty programs and allows states to opt-out of asset limits, encouraging work and savings among low-income households.
 Instead of taking these resources away, especially from people who have disabilities or the seniors, the administration should focus on helping those who need assistance with their basic needs.
 RESULTS submitted additional comments on the SNAP Categorical Eligibility Rule and School Meals on November 1, 2019, based on new data about the impact of this proposal on access to school meals.

-- USDA has issued a proposed rule on SNAP Standardization of State Heating and Cooling Standard Utility Allowances that would cut program benefits by a total of $4.5 billion over five years by changing how states take households’ utility costs into account in determining the amount of SNAP benefits for which they qualify.
+- SNAP Standardization of State Heating and Cooling Standard Utility Allowances (SUA) would cut program benefits by a total of $4.5 billion over five years by changing how states take households’ utility costs into account in determining the amount of SNAP benefits for which they qualify.
 This would exacerbate the struggles many low-income people have paying for costs of both food and utilities.
 The deadline for submitting comments is December 2, 2019, and you can use FRAC’s comment portal to weigh in.
-RESULTS has not finalized our comment for this proposal.

 - Protections for consumers against predatory short-term lending would be rolled back if the Consumer Financial Protection Bureau’s new proposed rule is implemented.
 This rule would halt a multi-year proposed rule to protect consumers from moving forward.
 The original proposed rule would have created consumer protections by requiring short-term loan companies to check a borrower’s ability to repay the loan (this is a loan industry standard, notably absent) before approving the loan.
 The Trump administration’s proposed rule hopes to roll back this protection.
 Due to a yawning racial wealth divide, this proposal will likely harm communities of color disproportionately.
 3